Dubai is a city I have always dreamed of visiting, and tonight Explorason gets to dream as he is suspended out over Dubai!

 Being Ramadan it is important to note that only certain places serve alcohol, and also restaurant opening times do change.

-But here at Towers Rotana food and drink is available.
+But here at Towers Rotana food and drinks are available.
 Just inquire with reception as to where and when etc.

-In the mornings breakfast was also served in Flavours on Two.
+In the morning, breakfast was also served in Flavours on Two.

-We will join with them on our next exciting chapter of our travels.
+We will join them in the next exciting chapter of our travels.

-We are off to Uganda to help in a remote community where they have built a medical centre and a school.
+We are off to Uganda to help in a remote community where they have built a medical center and a school.

 We don’t leave Dubai until 2:00 a.m so it was great to have a late check-out and we wish we had longer at Towers Rotana.